Halfway Houses in Moselle, MS

 Pine Belt Mental Healthcare Resources Region 12 Oak Arbor - 19.2 miles from Moselle, MS

-Pine Belt Mental Healthcare Resources Region 12 Oak Arbor is a halfway house in Hattiesburg, MS, 39401 zip code.
+Pine Belt Mental Healthcare Resources Region 12 Oak Arbor is a sober living house in Hattiesburg, Mississippi, 39401 zip code.

 Address: 4507 U.S. Highway 49 South, Hattiesburg, MS 39401 in Forrest County